Skip to content

 “She’s not waking up!”
 Christian said, panic rising in his voice.

 August knelt beside her, pressing two fingers to her throat.
 She had a pulse, but something was wrong.
-Her expression was vacant, lips parted slightly, her hands curled inward like she was grasping at something unseen.
+Her expression was vacant; her lips parted slightly, hands curled inward like she was grasping at something unseen.

 The air around them was changing.
 The temperature had dropped so sharply that condensation formed on the wooden beams.
-August had seen this before—the entity was still here.

 * * * * * *

+August barely remembered the drive to the hospital.
 He didn’t remember how they got out of that house, how they had managed to carry Leslie’s unconscious body to the car, or how he had gripped the wheel so tightly his knuckles had gone white.
+But he remembered Christian’s silence—and he remembered the moment Leslie’s eyes fluttered open for the first time since the incident.
+Vacant, empty, seeing nothing at all.

-She never spoke again.
+She never spoke or moved again.

 She never woke up.